Freechains/README/docs/others.md

 content, but not for search and discovery.
 In both cases, users need to know in advance what they are looking for, such as the exact link to a movie or a particular identity in the network.
-DHTs are probably not the best architecture to model decentralized people's communication with continuous updates on content with semantic relationships.
+DHTs are probably not the best architecture to model decentralized social communication with continuous updates on content with semantic relationships.
 The other systems that we discuss as follows do not use DHTs.

 Bitcoin provides a very strong property that messages in the network are ordered and that this order is the same in all hosts, thus reaching global consensus.
-This property is also relevant in the context of people's communication since a conversation can be thought as an ordered list of messages.
+This property is also relevant in the context of social communication since a conversation can be thought as an ordered list of messages.
 Bitcoin uses a proof-of-work consensus algorithm that is immune to attacks such as SPAM and forged identities (Sybil attacks), which is also fundamental to be